Probing Higgs and Top Interactions through the Muon Lens at multi-TeV Muon Colliders: Muon Collider Analysis

 \subsection{Top pair production channel}

 The three sets of BPs : $\{ \rm (BP4, BP5), BP6, BP7 \}$ (see Table~\ref{BM_points}) correspond to four-fermion interactions with \emph{distinct} Lorentz structures.
 As discussed earlier, operators with vector currents of fermions interfere with the SM amplitudes.
 However, in the limit of vanishing lepton masses, those with scalar or tensor structures do not.
-The energy scaling for $\mu^+\mu^- \to t\bar{t}$ process follows:
+The energy scaling for $\mu^+\mu^- \to t\bar{t}$ process due to interfering vector-current interactions follows:

 We consider the semileptonic decay channel for the top pair.
 The main backgrounds consist of the SM $t\bar{t}$ and the non-resonant $tbW$ production processes.
 Fig.~\ref{ttbar_distributions} shows the distribution of the transverse momentum of the hadronically decaying top, $p_{T}^{t^{\rm had}}$ (left) and the angular variable cos $\theta_{t\mu}$ (right), defined with respect to the muon beam, at a $10$ TeV muon collider.
 These observables distinctly characterise signal features over the background.
 Signal events exhibit a harder $p_T$ spectrum extending to higher values than the SM backgrounds, making $p_T^{t^{\rm had}} > 2$ TeV an efficient discriminator of new interactions.